Islamic State leader Baghdadi reportedly killed in Syria by U.S. forces

 Trump has faced withering criticism from both Republicans and Democrats alike for his U.S. troop withdrawal from northeastern Syria, which permitted Turkey to attack America’s Kurdish allies.

-Many critics of Trump’s Syria pullout have expressed worries that it would lead the Islamic State militancy to regain strength and pose a threat to U.S. interests.
+Many critics of Trump’s Syria pullout have expressed worries it would lead the Islamic State militancy to regain strength and pose a threat to U.S. interests.
 An announcement about Baghdadi’s death could help blunt those concerns.

-For days, U.S. officials had feared that Islamic State would seek to capitalize on the upheaval in Syria.
+For days, U.S. officials had feared Islamic State would seek to capitalize on the upheaval in Syria.

 But they also saw a potential opportunity, in which Islamic State leaders might break from more secretive routines to communicate with operatives, potentially creating a chance for the United States and its allies to detect them.

 Baghdadi was long thought to be hiding somewhere along the Iraq-Syria border.
 He has led the group since 2010, when it was still an underground offshoot of al Qaeda in Iraq.